Neglect of Basic Needs in Nursing Homes

 Risks Associated With the Neglect of Basic Needs in Nursing Homes

-When elder adults fail to have their basic needs met, they may experience a variety of acute and chronic health problems, including:
+When older adults fail to have their basic needs met, they may experience a variety of acute and chronic health problems.
+Some of the signs of neglect of basic needs include:

 - Dental problems